Barkha Dutt

 Barkha Dutt is an Indian television journalist and author.
 She has been a reporter and news anchor at NDTV and Tiranga TV.
 She currently runs her own digital news channel called 'MoJo Story'.
-She is also an opinion columnist with The Hindustan Times and The Washington Post.

 Dutt was part of NDTV's team for 21 years, until she left the channel in January 2017.
 She emerged as a prominent figure after her frontline war reporting on the Kargil Conflict between India and Pakistan in 1999.
 Dutt has won many national and international awards, including the Padma Shri, India's fourth highest civilian honour.
 Dutt was one of the journalists taped in the Radia tapes controversy.
-At NDTV, Dutt was the host of the weekly, award-winning talk-show We The People as well as the daily prime-time show The Buck Stops Here.

 Personal life

 She was born in New Delhi to S. P. Dutt, an Air India official, and Prabha Dutt, who was a well-known journalist with the Hindustan Times.
 Dutt credits her journalistic skills to her mother, a pioneer among women journalists in India.
 Her younger sister, Bahar Dutt, is also a television journalist working for CNN IBN.
-She describes herself as agnostic who rejects religion.
-She supports the concept of a Uniform Civil Code.
-Barkha Dutt has expressed her opinion against Triple Talaq and Muslim patriarchy.
-Her father died of coronavirus in April 2021.